 Alice Tybo - Chairperson, W. Turk Knight - Vice Chairperson,

-The South Fork Reservation is one of four separate colonies that comprise the Te-Moak Tribe of Western Shoshone Indians.
-The South Fork Reservation was one of the groups of Western Shoshone that refused to move to Duck Valley and remained living in the headwaters of the Reese River, near the present Battle Mountain Colony, until lands in that area were purchased for them in 1937.
+The South Fork Reservation is one of four separate bands that comprise the Te-Moak Tribe of Western Shoshone Indians.
+The South Fork Reservation was one of the groups of Western Shoshone that refused to move to Duck Valley and remained living in the headwaters of the South Fork of the Humbolt River, until lands in that area were purchased for them in 1937.

-The tribe owns some military surplus machinery, which consist of a grader, a backhoe, and a small crawler, all of which are occasionally used for maintenance projects on the reservation.
+The tribe owns some military surplus machinery, which consist of a grader, a backhoe, and a dump truck, all of which are used for maintenance projects on the reservation.

 For the South Fork Reservation, cattle-raising represents the second most significant source of tribal income behind federal contracts.

 The tribe has several projects in the planning stage, including a tribal store, expansion of the tribal livestock herd, a child care facility, and commercial hunting and fishing operations.

 The band is considering the development of a recreational fishing industry on the reservation.
 It has also directed some research into the region's fisheries for the Nevada Fish and Game Commission.

 Though the tribal government actually employs very few people, the tribe's primary source of income is the various federal contracts administered by the Council.

 Though the Reservation is currently undeveloped, its beautiful natural surroundings represent perhaps its most commercially viable resource.
 Located at the foothills of the scenic Ruby Mountains, the possibilities for development of an RV park, a motel, or even a resort are being considered.